-- Will moving out affect your financial interest in the property?
+- Is Will moving out affect your financial interest in the property?

 - Emotional considerations.

-Some things to consider when making a decision to leave:
+Some things to consider when deciding to leave:

 - If you leave the house, you may not be able to return after a court hearing.